 - additional symptoms appearing

-Radiation therapy uses radiation to kill cancer cells and reduce the size of tumors.
+Radiation therapy involves using radiation to kill cancer cells and reduce the size of tumors.

-Radiation therapy can serve as a primary treatment, but it also works well with other treatments, such as surgery.
+It can be a primary treatment, but it also works well with other approaches, such as surgery.

-Radiation therapy damages the DNA in cancer cells to the extent that they can no longer repair themselves.
+Radiation therapy damages the DNA in cancer cells so that they can no longer repair themselves.

-These damaged cancer cells will stop dividing and eventually die, at which point the body will break them down and remove them.
+These damaged cells stop dividing and eventually die, at which point the body breaks them down and removes them.

-External beam radiation therapy is a local treatment, which means that it targets a specific part of the body.
+There are two types of radiation therapy.
+The first, external beam radiation therapy, is a local treatment, which means that it targets a specific part of the body.

-This form of radiation therapy uses a large machine that sends radiation from several directions to the required area.
+Administering it involves using a large machine to send radiation from several directions to the targeted area.

-Internal beam radiation therapy uses a radiation source that doctors implant inside the body near the tumor.
-It affects a smaller area of the body than external radiation therapy.
+The second type, internal beam radiation therapy, involves implanting a radiation source inside the body near the tumor.
+This type affects a smaller area of the body than external radiation therapy.

-The implants that doctors use in this therapy can be either permanent or temporary.
-Temporary implant removal usually occurs after a few minutes or days.
-People with temporary implants are radioactive until the removal of the implant, while permanent implants gradually stop giving off radiation over time.
+The implants can either be permanent or temporary.
+Temporary implants are usually removed after a few minutes or days, and the person is considered radioactive until the removal.
+Permanent implants gradually stop giving off radiation over time.